WoTTsecurity/wott-io/documentation/faq.md

 ## OpenSSH: PerminRootLogin <a name="openssh-permitrootlogin"></a>

 It is strongly recommended that you disable root login over SSH.
-The reason for this is that you shouldn't login as root remotely, and instead utilize something like `sudo` to escalate privileges whenever needed (i.e. don't use root as your day-to-day user account).
+The reason for this is that you shouldn't login as root remotely, and instead utilize something like `sudo` or `su` to escalate privileges whenever needed (i.e. don't use root as your day-to-day user account).

 By changing "PermitRootLogin" to "no", you disable root login over SSH.